1626 S. Tejon St. Colorado Springs, CO 80905 | (719) 465-6321

 _______________________________________________________________________________

-THE CAST:
+THE PERFORMERS:

-the region and is so happy to be back at The Millibo.
+JUDETH SHAY COMSTOCK (Creator) has performed in opera and musical theatre throughout the region and is so happy to be back at The Millibo.
 Some recent highlights include Signora Naccarelli in The Light in the Piazza and Mrs. Mullin in Carousel, with Central City Opera, and a retrospective of the works of Craig Bohmler with the Aspen Theatre Festival.
 She was nominated for a Henry Award for her work as Muriel in Dirty Rotten Scoundrels at the Colorado Springs Fine Arts Center and received two Pikes Peak Arts Council Awards and the Richard F. Gold Career Grant from the Shoshanna Foundation.
-She has also performed with Opera Theatre of the Rockies, Opera Colorado, the Santa Fe Symphony, the Aspen Music Festival, and the Colorado Springs Philharmonic.
+She has also performed with Opera Theatre of the Rockies, Opera Colorado, the Santa Fe Symphony and others.

-Jim Jackson is an internationally acclaimed clown with over 45 years of laughs in circus and theatre.
-From 1976 – 2001, he toured his solo shows throughout the U.S., the U.K. and Canada.
-In 2002 he and Birgitta co-founded the Millibo Art
+JIM JACKSON (Creator) is an internationally acclaimed clown with over 50 years of laughs in the circus and theatre.
+From 1976 through 2001, he toured his solo clown and circus shows throughout the U.S., Canada, and the U.K. Together with Birgitta, Jim co-founded the Millibo Art Theatre in 2002 where he has produced and directed many theatre, circus, and cabaret performances.
+He credits his three daughters Julia, Caitlin, and Lisbet for his best jokes.

 SEATING: